 Hot, Hot Chocolate Cake

 This is a yummy devil’s food cake.
-Once I shared the recipe with the listeners of Sam Arnold’s Saturday morning radio show on station WKOA in Denver and we got over 1200 requests for it.
-Also, it was the birthday cake of choice when I had the Pecos River Café in New York City.
+Once I shared the recipe with the listeners of Sam Arnold’s Saturday morning radio show on station WKOA in Denver and we got thousands of requests for it.

 Yield: 3 (8-inch) or 2 (9-inch) layers